DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 > 4a.1\
 > Ensure that when dealing with personal data data protection laws (for example GDPR) are complied with:

-According to GDPR there are two options for legal bases for processing of personal data in research, consent and general interest in research purposes, if the later is used consent is collected for compliance with ethical guidelines.
+According to GDPR there are two options for legal bases for processing of personal data in research, consent and p interest in research purposes, if the later is used consent is collected for compliance with ethical guidelines.
 - [Consult SIKTs guidance for Legal bases for personal data processing in research.](https://sikt.no/en/tjenester/personverntjenester-forskning/personvernhandbok-forskning/legal-bases-personal-data-processing-research)
 - [Consult SIKTs guidance for information and consent.](https://sikt.no/en/fylle-ut-meldeskjema-personopplysninger/information-participants-research-projects "2024-01-23")
 - Consult your institutions requirements for notification forms for personal data, Data Protection Impact Assessments (DPIAs), risk and compliance system or similar.